tlebrize/tlebrize.github.io/fdf/fdf.md

 The goal is to create a simplified graphic "wireframe" representation of a relief landscape, by linnking various points together.__

-__This project was written in C, usgin Minilibx as a graphical library.
+__Fdf project was written in C, usgin Minilibx as a graphical library.
 Minilibx is a really small graphical library, with it you can only draw pixels one by one on a 2D plane.
 I had to implement a line drawing and projection algorithm.__